ImpressiveX/DeepOnionHelp/wallet-guides/sending-encrypted-messages.md

 # Sending Encrypted Messages

-This is important for discussing transactions and private/proprietary information between wallet holders.
+Sending encrypted messages is important for discussing transactions and private/proprietary information between wallet holders.
 Both parties involved must have a **public key** setup for their address in order to communicate.

 **Creating Public Key and Setup**